seedstack/website/content/docs/business/manual/factory/identity.md

 Entity requiring id generation

 {{% callout info %}}
-If all factory methods delegate id generation to SEED, `@Create` annotation can apply at class or interface level.
+If all factory methods delegate id generation to Seed, `@Create` annotation can apply at class or interface level.

 Alternatively, you can inject `IdentityService` to programatically and individually generate an identity on compliant entities (id attribute annotated with `@Identity`) as in following test.